 The direction solar panels should face is true south, a.k.a. solar south or geographic south.
 To correct the compass reading, your solar installer will calculate the magnetic declination of your site.
 True south can also be calculated at noon, when shadows from vertical objects run north-south.
 Another simple method is to look at your house on Google Earth; after centering the image on your home, you can view the north-south grid lines Google provides.
 In the View menu, select “Grid”.

-Where should I install solar panels if the direction of my roof doesn’t face the south?
+Where should you install solar panels if the direction of your roof doesn’t face the south?

 If your roof faces east-west rather than north-south, you have a few options.
 Solar panels facing east or west won’t get as much light as those on a southern-facing roof.
 One solution is to compensate by increasing the solar collector area, either using more panels or larger collectors.
 You may also be able to mount the panels on racks that orient them to face south, although this will be more expensive than a standard installation.

-(Sorry, I know that’s a buzz-kill for some, but basically it’s too expensive and inefficient from an installation perspective, there are serious wind implications, and well, it just ain’t done barely ever).
+(Sorry, we know that’s a buzz-kill for some, but basically it’s too expensive and inefficient from an installation perspective, there are serious wind implications, and well, it just ain’t done barely ever).

 Another option is to mount the panels somewhere other than your roof.
 Although this is more unusual, some people choose to mount panels on a south-facing wall.
 If you have space in your yard, the panels can also be mounted on the ground.
 This is less expensive, and also gives easy access to the panels if you need to clean them, brush off snow, or do any other maintenance.
 Ground-mounted solar panels can even be placed on trackers, which adjust the position of the panels throughout the year in order to maximize the amount of sunlight reaching them.
 If ground or wall-mounted panels don’t work for you, solar panels can also be mounted on a building near your house, like your garage or a storage shed.